-If your child attends a non-public school in Albany, you may request an evaluation to determine eligibility and need for special education by writing to the Committee on Special Education, 75 Watervliet Ave., Albany, NY 12206.
+If your child is home-schooled or attends a non-public school in Albany, you may request an evaluation to determine eligibility and need for special education by writing to the Committee on Special Education, 75 Watervliet Ave., Albany, NY 12206.

 For a student found eligible before April 1, a parent or guardian may request services to begin within 30 days of the determination.

-If you plan to enroll your child in a non-public school in Albany in 2022-23, you must provide a written request for services to the CSE by June 1.
+If you plan to home-school or enroll your child in a non-public school in Albany in 2023-24, you must provide a written request for services to the Committee on Special Education by June 1.
 We urge you to provide your request as early as possible so the committee can develop an Individual Education Service Plan (IESP) for your student.

-Please note that there is an April 1 deadline for requesting transportation if your child will attend a non-public school in Albany (see related story at left).
+Please note that there is an April 1 deadline for requesting transportation if your child will attend a non-public school in Albany (see related story in this newsletter).

-If your child will attend a non-public school outside Albany in 2022-23 and you want services, you need to request the services in writing from the public school district where the school is located by June 1.
+If your child will attend a non-public school outside Albany and you want services, you need to request the services in writing from the public school district where the school is located, also by June 1.